autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 4. **Continuing the search**

    - Continue the search until a start pose that meets the conditions is found, or the threshold level reaches the minimum value (e.g., 0.1 meter).
-   - The aim of this process is to find a start pose that not only secures as large a margin as possible but also satisfies the conditions required for the route.
+   - The aim of this process is to find a start pose that not only secures as large a margin as possible but also satisfies the conditions required for the path.

 5. **Generating a stop path**
    - If no start pose satisfies the conditions at any threshold level, generate a stop path to ensure safety.